2026-05-01 · 9 min read

 Pinecone, Weaviate, or pgvector?
 Direct comparison with benchmarks, cost data, and a decision framework for AI teams in 2026.
 Pick the right tool fast.

-TL;DR: Pinecone wins on simplicity, Weaviate wins on flexibility, pgvector wins on cost.
-This comparison gives you exact numbers and tradeoffs to pick the right tool in 2026.
-Start with the comparison table, then read the section matching your use case.
+TL;DR: Pinecone wins on simplicity, Weaviate wins on hybrid search, pgvector wins on cost.
+Use this comparison to pick the right tool in 2026 with exact numbers.
+Start with the table, then read the section matching your use case.

 Why Vector Database Choice Matters More in 2026